• About

 Instructions

-• Preheat oven to 350 degrees F and line two cookie sheets with parchment paper.
+• Preheat the oven to 350 degrees F and line two cookie sheets with parchment paper.

-• Combine the flour, baking soda and salt in a medium bowl and whisk to combine.
+• Whisk together the flour, baking soda and salt in a medium bowl.

-• Beat in the vanilla extract followed by the egg and the egg yolk until light and creamy.
+• Beat in the egg, egg yolk and vanilla until light and creamy.

-• Slowly add in the flour mixture and mix on low until just combined.
+• Beat in the flour mixture on low until just combined.

 • Remove bowl from the mixer and fold in the chocolate chips.